jhkrug/jhkrug.github.io/_posts/2014-10-07-encouragment.md

 [Lanyon](https://github.com/poole/lanyon), their various dependencies and nice looking blog.

-So, the point is vast amounts of time and collaboration have gone into all of this, mostly, open source software.
+The point is vast amounts of time and collaboration have gone into all of this, mostly, open source software.
 Some of that software is very complex.
 The end result is that I have something wonderfully simple to work with.